perldude/perldude/README.md

 If there is a point that I feel needs to be brought up, I'll bring it up.
 I want to *add* to the discussion and not talk just for the sake of talking.

+### Missed opportunities

+#### Photo sharing

+In the summer of 1999, I worked on Woodstock.com during Woodstock 99.
+I had an idea that it would be great if concertgoers could upload photos taken at the festival to share them.
+So I wrote the software and after the festival ended, the "Community Gallery" accounted for more than 50% of the site's traffic.

+A smarter person would have recognized that as a clue and gone off and started a photo sharing site.
+Flickr was still four years away at that point.

+#### Local reviews

+In early 2001, a co-worker/friend and I were approached by our manager to ask about adding user reviews to Citysearch.com.
+The senior developer/prima donna didn't want to add them because he was certain that they would degrade site responsiveness.
+We didn't share that opinion so we went ahead and implemented them (user reviews, lead by Amazon, were a fairly new thing at that point).
+User reviews proved to be *very* popular (and didn't slow down the site at all).
+They even got mentioned by the CEO in the next quarterly earnings call.

+A smarter person would have recognized that as a clue and gone off and started a local user reviews site.
+Yelp was still three years away at that point.

 ## Non-work

 I have four brothers and one sister.